List of Malaysia football champions

-Football league competition in Malaysia began in 1982 with each state represented by their respective teams compete in Liga Malaysia.
-However, it purpose was just to be a qualifying round for the knock-out stage for Malaysia Cup.
-During that time, all states participating in this league alongside the police and army as well as the two countries, namely Singapore and Brunei which all send an amateur team for the competition.
+Football league competition in Malaysia began in 1982, with each state represented by its own teams competing in the Liga Malaysia.
+However, its purpose was only to serve as a qualifying round for the knockout stage of the Malaysia Cup.
+At that time, all states, in addition to the police and military teams, participated in this league, as well as Singapore and Brunei, which send an amateur team to the competition.

-From the season of 1989 until 1993, the Malaysian football league entered the semi-pro era with the creation of Liga Semi-Pro (MSPFL) which still be a two divisions league.
+Between 1989 and 1993, the Malaysian football league entered the semi-professional era with the establishment of the Liga Semi-Pro (MSPFL).

-From 1994 to 1997 Malaysian football witnessed the creation of the country's first professional football league, the Liga Perdana, in which all teams was put into a single-tier league.
+From 1994 to 1997, Malaysian football witnessed the establishment of the country's first professional football league, the Liga Perdana, in which all teams were classified into a single league.

-In 1998, the league was divided again with the creation of two-division league, Liga Perdana 1 and Liga Perdana 2 where it continued to operate until 2003.
+In 1998, the league was split again with the creation of two divisions, Liga Perdana 1 and Liga Perdana 2, which operated until 2003.

-Malaysia Super League was introduced in 2004 to replace the previous top-tier division as Malaysian football entered the privatisation era of football league.
+The Malaysia Super League was introduced in 2004 to replace the previous top division as Malaysian football entered an era of football league privatization.